top of page

 272 Students Served from 2002-2010

-Wye River Upper School offers students the opportunity to participate in the National Honor Society (NHS).
+Wye River Upper School offered students the opportunity to participate in the National Honor Society (NHS).

 Students selected to be a part of the NHS are held to a standard of exemplary grades, good citizenship, service, and leadership.